Introduction

 Retrieve reactions from input analytes

+Users may want to explore reactions and their classes given a list of analytes of interest.
+This could be helpful for building networks of analytes based on reaction involvement.
 Curated reactions from Rhea can be returned given a list of input analytes with the function getReactionsForAnalytes().
 Users input a vector metabolite ChEBI ids and/or a vector of gene/protein UniProt IDs.
-The function returns 3 reaction lists:
+The function returns a list with 3 slots:

-3. reactions that have at least one metabolite and one protein from the input analyte list.
+3. metProteinCommonReactions: reactions that have at least one metabolite and one protein from the input analyte list.

 For each list, the substrates, product, reaction direction and other information are returned.